 Credit Ratings Morningstar DBRS Moody's

 Unsecured Debentures A (low), Stable Trend Baa1, Stable Outlook

-Secured Debentures A (low), Stable Trend -

 Commercial Paper R-1 (low), Stable Trend -

 Ratings are not recommendations to purchase, hold, or sell debentures because ratings do not comment as to market price or suitability for a particular investor.
 The Corporation understands that ratings are based on, among other things, information furnished to the rating agencies by the Corporation and information obtained by the rating agencies from public sources.
 Ratings may be changed, suspended or withdrawn as a result of changes in, or unavailability of, that information.